 A maximum of 2 scholarships will be awarded per year, with each scholarship corresponding to the maximum amount of total funding of € 25,000 for two academic years.

-The application period is official open until 7th of May of 2020.
-Due to the climate of uncertainty related to the evolution of the emergency situation caused by the new coronavirus, there maybe a later reassessment of the grant attribution and respective conditions.
+The application period for 2021 is officially closed.
+Due to the climate of uncertainty related to the evolution of the emergency situation caused by the new coronavirus, there may be a later reassessment of the grant attribution and respective conditions.